ALLAN-DIP/DAIDE/README.md

 # DAIDE

-SUPPORTS most bot order related communication commands levels 0-30
+SUPPORTS most bot order related communication commands levels 0-30.
+Please make an issue if u want a new word (or a PR :) )

 AND ORR XDO HLD MTO SUP CVY CTO VIA YES HUH FCT PRP